US tornadoes: Joe Biden declares major disaster in Kentucky | DW | 13.12.2021

 In Edwardsville, Illinois, six workers died when both sides of an Amazon warehouse collapsed inward and the roof caved in, according to the town's fire chief James Whiteford.

+The extent of the destruction at an Amazon distribution center attests to the power of the tornadoes

-Authorities managed to pull out 45 people working the overnight shift processing orders ahead of Christmas but one person had to be airlifted to hospital.
+Authorities managed to pull out 45 people working the overnight shift processing orders ahead of Christmas, but one person had to be airlifted to the hospital.

 A workers' union blasted Amazon for "dangerous labor practices."